 It is also important to know that such citizens have to present relevant documents attesting the fact that they qualify under the U.S. Citizens and Lawful Permanent Resident policy, in the situation in which the local authorities may require these official documents (the green card or the passport).

-From a legal point of view, all Puerto Ricans who were born after 13th January 1941 are considered American citizens.
+From a legal point of view, all Puerto Ricans who were born after 13th January 1941 is considered American citizens.
 However, citizens born prior to this date have also been granted with this legal right.
-They need to apply for USA citizenship.
+They need to apply for citizenship if they want to move to USA.
+Our US immigration lawyer can help in this matter.

 U.S. Citizens and Lawful Permanent Resident status

-Persons who qualify as a Lawful Permanent Residents (LPR) are automatically granted with the legal right of having the permanent residency in U.S. Our immigration lawyer in Miami can offer in-depth information on the LPR regulation and on USA citizenship.
+Persons who want to relocate to USA and qualify as a Lawful Permanent Residents (LPR) are automatically granted with the legal right of having the permanent residency in U.S. Our immigration lawyer in Miami can offer in-depth information on the LPR regulation and on USA citizenship.

 In this sense, we mention the following:

-• the right to live permanently in Miami, U.S.;
+• the right to live permanently in U.S.;

 • the right to work in U.S.;